-Boil water, hops and spices in a large pot for 20 minutes.
+Boil the water, hops, allspice berries and ginger in a large pot for 20 minutes.
 Add the spruce limbs and boil for another 10 minutes.
 Strain the mixture through a mesh brew bag (if you have one) or a metal strainer.
-Let the liquid stand until it is warm.
+Let the liquid cool until it is warm.

 Sanitize a gallon glass jug (known as a fermenter).
 You can do this with a no-rinse sanitizer, found at brewing stores.
-Pour the warm spruce liquid into the jug; if using a funnel be sure to sanitize that as well.
-Add the yeast and the sugar.
+If using a funnel, be sure to sanitize that as well.
+Pour the warm spruce liquid into the sanitized jug.
+Add the yeast and the maple syrup.
 Cork the jug with a sanitized rubber stopper and an airlock.
 Store in a cool, dark place and allow it to ferment for 2 to 4 days, or until it stops bubbling.

-Sanitize your bottles (Lohman prefers 250-milliliter clip top stopper bottles, but you can bottle in traditional small beer bottles) by boiling them for 30 minutes and then letting them cool upside down.
-Put three raisins in the bottom of each bottle and fill with the liquid.
+Sanitize your two bottles (Lohman prefers 250-milliliter clip top stopper bottles, but you can bottle in traditional small beer bottles).
+Do so by boiling them for 30 minutes and then letting them cool upside down.
+Invert the bottles right-side-up, and then put three raisins in the bottom of each bottle and fill with the liquid.
 (The original recipe claims that the raisins stop the fermentation process, but it’s mistaken; they’re to give the yeast one last meal, which carbonates the beverage once it’s bottled.)

 Allow to sit another two days, then chill.